 The Phaeton may be equipped with the optional recessed three burner cook top as shown in Figure 6-5.
 Cooktop operation instructions are listed below:

 To operate the three-burner cooktop:

-- 1. Ensure all cooktop knobs are turned clockwise to the OFF position.
-Push and turn the cooktop knob 90 degrees counterclockwise to the large flame icon. - 2.
-Push down on the cooktop knob and press the spark ignition button together to light the burner; continue to hold down the cooktop knob for 10-15 seconds to disable the safety cut off.
+Ensure all cooktop knobs are turned clockwise to the OFF position.
+Push and turn the cooktop knob 90 degrees counterclockwise to the large flame icon.

 Figure 6-5: Three-Burner Cooktop